Osan Air Base Korea Military Defense Lawyers

 The Uniform Code of Military Justice forms the backbone of the military legal system.
 It applies to all active duty, national guard and reserves, and retired armed forces personnel across all branches.
 If you or someone close to you has been charged with a crime under the UCMJ, you must turn to lawyers for help right away.
 The aggressive criminal defense lawyers at Gonzalez & Waddington can help.
 As a former member of the US Army’s Judge Advocate General’s Corps (JAG), Michael Waddington has a proven track record of representing Osan US military Air Force personnel in punitive and administrative matters.

 Osan Air Base US service members need to know their rights.
 American service members have the right to be represented by a criminal defense counsel, so don’t hesitate to retain criminal defense counsel.
-Contact the military defense lawyers at Gonzalez & Waddington to begin fighting your accusation.
+Contact the military lawyers at Gonzalez & Waddington to begin fighting your accusation.
 Our attorneys will handle your case from start to finish.

 Korea Defense Counsel